LasseNatvig/SimComp/README.md

 _Console/_src user$ cmake .
 _Console/_src user$ make
 ```
 This will build the source code to an executable named *SimComp*.
-Now, all you need to start the application is to pass the directory with the `*.sams` files as a parameter to the binary.
-Example using the asembler files included in `_Simulator/_sasm/`:
+Finally, to launch the application you'll need to pass the directory with the `*.sams` files as a parameter to the binary.
+Example using the assembler files included in `_Simulator/_sasm/`:
 ```
 _Console/_src user$ ./SimComp ../../_Simulator/_sasm/
 ```